Kaiser-Yang/blink-cmp-dictionary/README.md

 Many of the options can be a function, you can check the very beginning of [types.lua](./lua/blink-cmp-dictionary/types.lua) to get an idea of how to use.

+## Performance

+The source are asynchronous by default, so it should not block the completion UI.
+But there are something you should note:

+* Make sure the `min_keyword_length` is at least 2, if your dictionary files are very large, a larger value is recommended.
+This is mainly because `blink-cmp-dictionary` actually can handle this quickly, but there will be too many results return to `blink.cmp`, which will make `blink.cmp` take a long time to fuzzy find the results.

+## Q&A

+### Why use `fzf` as default? `blink.cmp` already supports fuzzy finding.

+In `blink-cmp-dictionary` we use `get_prefix` to determine which part to search, if we do not use `fzf`, for example we use `rg`, and we set `min_keyword_length=3`, after input 'dic', `blink.cmp` will get all the words that start with 'dic', then `blink.cmp` will fuzzy find on words starting with 'dic'.
+The process makes it impossible to complete 'dictionary' when inputing 'dit'.
+But if we use `fzf`, `fzf` will return 'dictionary' when inputting `dit` ('dit' is a sub-sequence of 'dictionary').

 ## Acknowledgment